 The Cromford Mills Masterplan Phase 1a

-- capital costs involved exceed the market value, so a commercial solution is not an option.
+- and capital costs involved exceed the market value, so a commercial solution is not an option.

 Without a solution to this drain on resources, long term sustainability of the site is fragile; in 2009 a new management team was commissioned to create a financially secure future through a number of key methods, including the creation of a holistic development Masterplan.
 The vision of the Masterplan is ‘to create a multi-use sustainable heritage and cultural tourism attraction which reflects the key principles, and outstanding universal value, of the Derwent Valley Mills World Heritage Site’.